agrawal-rohit/grimoire/README.md

 > [!IMPORTANT]
 > Some workflows in the generated projects require repository secrets to be set in the GitHub project _(Settings → Secrets and variables → Actions)_.
 Make sure to set them to prevent [github action][github-actions] failures before releasing your code out in the world.

 `grimoire` uses a simple tag-driven release workflow for stress-free delivery (This same workflow is configured for projects summoned with `grimoire`).
-See the [Release Process](#release-process) section in [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+See the [release process](CONTRIBUTING.md#release-process) section in [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ### Examples